ziminji/objective-c-sql-query-builder/README.md

 This project is under heavy development.
 There are development plans to add:

 * More SQL builder classes;
-* Object Relation Modeling (ORM) that will utilize both the Data Mapper and Active Record design patterns;
+* Object Relational Modeling (ORM) that will utilize both the Data Mapper and Active Record design patterns;
 * Unit-tests;
 * Documentation generated via Doxygen; and,
 * Additional tutorials.